TheJacksonLaboratory/FunDataR/3_multivariate/lesson1.md

   assumptions about the error distribution.
 In these cases it may be worth trying to transform the response variable as well.
-  If that does not work or is impractical, weighted regression can be useful for addressing heteroskedasticit.
-The `lm()` function accepts observation weights which can be used to adjust for effects of heteroskedasticity on the error model by adjusting the sum-of-squared deviations calculation to weight the contribution of individual observations by their estimated variance.
-Due to time restrictions, we won't cover that method here.
-In addition, generalized linear models (covered later) can be specified with more flexible error modeling, including heteroskedasticity.
-However, you should be aware that even if a linear model is fit to heteroskedastic data, the coefficient estimates will still be unbiased: that is, if you repeated the experiment many, many times, the average coefficient estimates would converge on the true coefficient values.
+  If that does not work or is impractical, weighted regression can be useful for addressing heteroskedasticity.
+The `lm()` function accepts observation weights which can be used to adjust for effects of heteroskedasticity on the error model by adjusting the sum-of-squared deviations calculation to weight the contribution of individual observations by their estimated variance, weighting higher precision observations more than observations where response variation is expected to be high.
+In addition, generalized linear models (covered later) can be specified with more flexible error models, including heteroskedasticity.
+However, it is important to remember that even if a linear model is fit to heteroskedastic data, the coefficient estimates will still be unbiased: that is, if you repeated the experiment many, many times, the average coefficient estimates would converge on the true coefficient values.
 This means